fsprojects/FSharp.Data/samples/contributing.md

 One problem with developing type providers is supporting multiple versions of the .NET platform.
 Type providers consist of two components:

- * **Runtime** is a part of the type provider that is actually used when the compiled F# code that uses the provider runs.
-For example, for CSV type provider, this contains the CSV parser and objects to load CSV files.
+ * **Runtime** is the part of the type provider that is actually used when the compiled F# code that uses the provider runs.
+This assembly also has the non type-provider components of FSharp.Data: the JSON and CSV parsers, and the HTTP utilities.

- * **Design time** is a part that is used when editing F# code that uses type provider in your favourite editor or when compiling code.
+ * **Design time** is the part that is used when editing F# code that uses type provider in your favourite editor or when compiling code.
 For example, in the CSV provider, this component does the type inference and generates types (that are mapped to runtime components by the compiler).